pradeepcep/qwaver/README.md

 #### Small but cool things:
 * set query type to: automatic, table, bar chart, line chart, pie or pivot
 * test database connection when adding new database
-* webpage preview when sharing results via slack or email
+* webpage preview when sharing results via slack or email (e.g. add open graph social previews to results.
+This will necessitate making an image url)
 * flag queries -- if their results do not align with their title/description or are wrong in any other way
     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert